-Studying German at A level allows students to enrich their command of the spoken and written language to a significant degree of sophistication.
+Studying German at AS level, in combination with GZ, should be seen as complementary.
+While the AS level focuses on cultural and historical topics, the GZ is a skill-based course focusing on communication and inter-cultural awareness.
+It allows students to enrich their command of the spoken and written language to a significant degree of sophistication.
 Students’ understanding of an increasingly widening range of language develops as does a greater awareness of cultural differences, nuances and similarities.
-That said, taking German at A level is not solely about learning a language – it is a chance to develop intellectual skills in a challenging and rewarding environment.
+It is anticipated that students would sit the GZ qualification at the end of Lower Sixth, while the AS level would be sat in Upper Sixth.

-Students have a weekly lesson in pairs with the Language Assistant to build their confidence in their spoken German.
-These intensive lessons are invaluable in helping them develop fluency and the ability to debate and defend their point of view confidently, and to prepare for the oral exam.
+Students have a weekly lesson with the language assistant to build their confidence in their spoken German.
+These intensive lessons are invaluable in helping them develop fluency and the ability to debate and defend their point of view confidently and to prepare for the oral exam.

 Students who study German in the Sixth Form often go on to read German at university, either as the chief subject of their degree or as a valuable subsidiary component.